 For specific purposes:

-Curriculum vitae, list of publications are requested to support applications for membership & Fellowship programme of the EADO
+Curriculum vitae and/or list of publications are requested to support applications for Membership & Fellowship Program of the EADO.

 Information we collect automatically

-During the Congress & school, attendees, exhibitors…might be photographed and videotaped by EADO or its partners capturing the event.
+During EADO congresses and meetings, attendees, exhibitors, speakers and so on might be photographed and videotaped by EADO or its partners capturing the event.
 Some of these photographs or videos may be displayed by the EADO or its partners in future publications or materials connected with the event as well as social media.
-Without contradictory instructions from your side, you grant the EADO, the irrevocable rights to record and use free of charge, on any and all supports or forms of media, your image, voice, name, photographs, and video on which you appear for purposes related to Scientific, Educational or Promotional Purposes.
+Without contradictory instructions from your side, you grant the EADO, the irrevocable rights to record and use free of charge, on any and all supports or forms of media, your image, voice, name, photographs, and video on which you appear for purposes related to scientific, educational or promotional purposes.

 Information we collect from third parties